-Turn off the filter, shut the valve from the filter outlet that goes to the pool inlet and shut the valve that goes from the skimmer to the pump inlet.
+Cut the power to the filter, shut the valve from the filter outlet that goes to the pool inlet, and shut the valve that goes from the skimmer to the pump inlet.
 If you don't have valves at these connections, insert a plug into the skimmer to stop the flow of water into the pump and another plug at the pool inlet to prevent the water from flowing back into the filter housing.

 Open the filter drainage valve.
 The drainage valve is located at the bottom of the filter housing.
 The goal is to empty the trapped water from the filter housing so it does not recontaminate your freshly cleaned filter when you reinstall it later.

 Take the top off the cartridge filter to access the cartridge.
-Depending on the type of cartridge filter, you may have to unlock a safety latch.
+Depending on the type of cartridge, you may have to unlock a safety latch.
 Check with your manufacturer's instruction manual for directions on how to unlatch and remove the top of the filter housing.

 Lift the filter from the housing and hose it off with a garden hose.
-It's best to set the garden hose to the most powerful setting to remove the hard-to-remove debris caught in the cartridge filter.
+It's best to set the garden hose to the most powerful setting to remove any debris caught in the cartridge filter.
 Hose down the inside of the filter housing, too.

-Replace the cartridge filter and place the top on the filter housing.
-Make sure the filter housing is properly seated and that the housing is locked.
+Replace the cartridge filter and place the top back on the filter housing.
+Make sure the O-ring on the filter housing is properly seated and that the housing is locked.
 Replace the O-ring if it is flattened, cracked, or decaying.

-Close the drainage valve and open the filter outlet valve and the pump inlet valve (or, unplug the skimmer and pool return if you plugged it earlier).
+Close the drainage valve, then open the filter and pump inlet valves.
+If you plugged the skimmer and pool return inlets earlier, unplug them now.

-Turn on the filter and wait for water to spray through the open air valve.
-Once the water begins to spray out, shut the air valve.
-Your cartridge filter is now ready to clean your pool water.
+Turn on the filter and open the air relief valve on the top of the unit.
+When the water begins to spray out, shut the air valve.
+Your cartridge filter is now ready to clean your pool water one again.